inc4/go-template/README.md

 ## Where to put the code

-`/cmd` should not contain a lot of code, mostly the code is in packages.
+`/cmd` should not contain a lot of code, most of the code is in packages.

 https://github.com/golang-standards/project-layout propose to have the code in `/pkg` and `/internal`.
 But it's ok to have it in `/yourpkg` if you have few